 With vibrant colors and age-old traditions, an Indian wedding is something you shouldn't miss if you've ever been invited to one.

 FAQ about traditional Indian wedding

 1. What happens at a Sangeet?

-Sangreet means music, and used to describe a celebratory music night or musical party held in bride's house or a banquet hall before the Indian wedding day.
-Usually all guests attending the wedding will be invited to the Sangreet.
-It usually consists of five major elements: Bollywood style dance performance given by family members, relatives and friends; an array of best dishes; booze, or a bar for men to drink to their heart's content; henna or mehndi designed by henna artist for every female guests; dance on the open floor for everyone to the funkiest and loudest Bollywood music.
+Sangeet means music and is used to describe a celebratory music night or musical party held in the bride's house or a banquet hall before the Indian wedding day.
+Usually, all guests attending the wedding will be invited to the Sangeet.
+It usually consists of five major elements: A Bollywood-style dance performance given by family members, relatives and friends; an array of best dishes; booze, or a bar for men to drink to their heart's content; henna or mehndi designed by the henna artist for every female guest; dance on the open floor for everyone to the funkiest and loudest Bollywood music.

 There are many videos online like YouTube to teach you simple Indian wedding dance moves.
 You can also take a look at some Bollywood movies to have an idea about Indian wedding dance.

 3. Do I bring a gift to a mehndi party?